Skip to main content

 A similar portal exists at federal scale: KLIM-CICC - Contact federal Informations Câbles et Conduites.
 Here, when planning works, one can either check whether there are any installations and pipelines for the transport of hazardous products or high-voltage cables as well as other cables or lines nearby, or announce the works to the cable operators and cable operators who will provide all necessary information.

 The Walloon Region also has its own web-enabled portal to assist in the coordination of works planning, called Powalco.
-Digital Wallonia launched a new regional alert platform for broadband connectivity problems: Digital Wallonia Connect.
+Digital Wallonia launched a regional alert platform for broadband connectivity problems: Digital Wallonia Connect.
 This platform was developed with the cooperation of the three mobile Telecom operators in the frame of the “ToP” agreement.

 GIPOD in the Flemish Region and Osiris in the Brussels Capital Region are portals that assist in the coordination of civil works.